Uncertainty-Aware Offline Data-Driven Multi-Objective Optimization: Preliminaries

 \subsubsection{Bayesian Neural Network}

-\gls{BNN} places probability distributions over the network weights instead of point estimates, enabling the modeling of epistemic uncertainty \cite{bnn}.
-Given a training dataset $\mathcal{D}$, \gls{BNN} aims to approximate the posterior distribution $p(\mathbf{w} \mid \mathcal{D})$ over weights $\mathbf{w}$ using variational inference.
+\gls{BNN} places probability distributions over the network weights instead of point estimates, enabling the modeling of epistemic uncertainty. \gls{BNN} aims to approximate the posterior distribution $p(\mathbf{w} \mid \mathcal{D})$ over weights $\mathbf{w}$ using variational inference.
 For a given input $\boldsymbol{x}$, the predictive distribution is approximated as:

 where $q(\mathbf{w})$ is the learned variational posterior.